What is Mineral Provenance?

 Introduction: From Stone to Story

 In mineral collecting, a specimen is never just a mineral.
-It is a fragment of a geological system, a moment in deep time, and increasingly, a documented piece of history.
+It is a fragment of a geological system, a moment in deep time, and increasingly, a documented piece of history and culture.
 This is what provenance represents: the recorded origin and life history of an object—where it came from, how it was handled, and the sequence of its movement through time.
+Your crystal is better with a story.

 While the concept originated in art history and archival science, it has become central to mineralogy and modern collecting.
 In regions like Bancroft, Ontario, provenance is not an optional detail.
 It is what transforms a visually interesting crystal into a scientifically meaningful object.